michaelerb/da-workshop/apply.md

 ## Apply to the workshop

-To apply to the workshop, please fill out [this application form](https://forms.gle/rNQZMdUBMpy2wSzR9).

-*Note: Acceptance letters have already been sent out.
-Further acceptance will only be made in rare circumstances.
-If you apply above, send an email to michael.erb@nau.edu to make sure that your application is seen.*
+*The application form has been closed and acceptance letters have already been sent out.
+Please email Michael Erb at michael.erb@nau.edu if you have a great reason for wanting to join, but further acceptance will be rare.*